juleswhite/CSX278/Assignments/Asgn4/README.md

 #### Docker Compose
 Now go back to the docker-compose folder and run the Docker compose subgenerator.
 Use the default directory and add both microservices and the gateway.
 Don't use the JHipster console
-Run “docker-compose up -d” and you should be done.
+Run *docker-compose up -d* and you should be done.
 Check the port you used for the gateway and the app should be running.

 #### Submission